Director of Operations

 Senior Director K12 Innovation & Services

 Dr. Valenzuela-Mumau is a groundbreaking educational leader with proven success in supporting the professional growth of teachers and administrators.
 He brings over 20 years of educational experience serving as a teacher, a site and district administrator at both elementary and secondary levels.
 He most recently has served as an Assistant Superintendent for Educational Services at a county level.
 His vast expertise along with his professional experiences and successes in improving student outcomes have prepared him to assist with meeting the needs of the educational community.

 Director of Workforce & Skills Development

-At NLET she provides market analysis, outreach and engagement programming and strategic partnership development in the Workforce arena.
-Her work includes program development for two Department of Labor Trade Assistant Advanced Manufacturing Grants, and for the Skills Market Network concept funded by the Bill and Melinda Gates Foundation.
+At NLET she provides market analysis, outreach and engagement programming and strategic partnership development in higher education, workforce and skills development as part of NLET’s labor outcomes agenda.
+Her work includes developing the NLET directory to skills and workforce programs and organizations, as well program development for two Department of Labor Trade Assistance (TAACCCT) Advanced Manufacturing Grants, and for the Skills Market Network concept funded by the Bill and Melinda Gates Foundation.

 In her consulting practice Freedman provides business development and change management services for organizations facing critical change and those seeking entrepreneurial options for revenue generation.
-She develops strategic partnerships and programs utilizing new paradigms for the K-14 education sector including customized educational, online and mobile technologies, and experiential and conceptual learning strategies.
+She develops strategic partnerships and programs utilizing new paradigms for the K-16 education sectors, and affinity and new market opportunities for non-profit organizations.

 Data Science Coordinator